esmaeil-taheri/Exchange-Platform/README.md

 ## 🌐 Overview

-**XAU18 Exchange** is a full-featured fintech backend platform for trading digital gold (XAU18).
+**GOLD Exchange Platform** is a full-featured fintech backend platform for trading digital gold (XAU18).
 It enables users to buy and sell gold-backed digital assets using two payment methods — direct wallet balance or live payment gateway — with real-time pricing, KYC verification, multi-wallet management, and automated bank settlement.

 ### What makes it production-ready: